 Get control over your spending so that you can put as much money as possible towards repaying your debt.
 Start by identifying all your sources of income, then all of your monthly expenses… everything.
-You can use this budget worksheet to help you calculate and see the big picture.
 Once you have a clear picture of your finances, you can identify areas where you can cut back and save more money to apply to your debt.

 In this method, you put as much money as you can towards your debt with the lowest balance.
 You must still make minimum payments on all other accounts, but pay as much as you can towards this account.
 Once it is paid off, use the same strategy on the next smallest balance, and so on.
 Since you’re paying off smaller balances, you will see the results more quickly and this will motivate you to keep working at it.

 This is similar to the Debt Snowball approach, only you focus on the interest rates.
 Choose your account with the highest interest rate and apply as much funds as you can towards paying it off each month.
 Again, you must continue to make the minimum payments on all other accounts.
 Once paid off, move to the next highest interest rate, and so on.
 Using this method, you will eliminate the debts that are costing you the most in interest charges first.